Concurrent Enrollment in D51

 WHat else should I know about Concurrent Enrollment?

-D51 will pay the course tuition up front.
-Students are financially responsible for any fees, books and supplies associated with college courses.
+D51 will pay the course tuition.
+However, students are financially responsible for any fees, books and supplies associated with college courses.
 Please check course and college fees prior to participating, as some courses can have more costs associated with them.
-The typical fee for a concurrent course is $32.10/credit hour.
-If there is a financial need, talk with your school counselor about options, or fill out this request for assistance.
+The typical fee for a concurrent course is $37/credit hour.

 D51 students will be enrolled in college coursework where adult learners are also present.

-All students in this program are subject to CMU guidelines for tuition, fees, attendance, withdrawal from courses, and other policies.
+All students in this program are subject to CMU guidelines for tuition, fees, attendance, course withdrawal, and other policies.
 CMU will contact students directly for confirmation of schedules and billing via their CMU email and their MavZone account.

 Some courses have a digital book option.
 If you do not OPT OUT in your MavZone account, you will be charged for the cost of the digital book.